What is testicular cancer?

 - A painless lump or change in how your testicle feels

-- Your testicle becomes larger or smaller than before
+- Your testicle becomes larger or smaller

 - Swelling of your scrotum